model-driven-devops/mdd/exercises/cicd.md

 - Which jobs get executed in a particular pipeline run are controlled by various rules
 - The commands used in the `script` section of each stage should look familiar to you from the previous exercises

 This file is essentially an ordered list of commands to run.
 At each stage, if there is a failure, the entire pipeline will fail at that point.
 This is useful for CI/CD because we want to fail early if there are basic errors found in linting, for instance, because each progressive stage is a little more time and resource intensive.
+This methodology is known as "fail fast".

-This pipeline supports three basic scenarios that we will leverage later in this exercise:
+The pipeline supports three basic scenarios that we will leverage later in this exercise:
 - The pipeline was run via either `web` or `api`, in which case you can set `CLEAN` to "true" in order to have the pipeline rebuild the entire topology in CML
 - The pipeline was run via `merge_request_event`, this will be the CI pipeline (more on this below)
-- The pipeline was run via `push` to branch `clus22`, this will be the CD pipeline (more on this below)
+- The pipeline was run via `push` to branch `learning-lab`, this will be the CD pipeline (more on this below)

 ## Workflow